YotaYota/java-cert-summary/java-summary.md

 The main purpose of modules is to provide groups of related packages to offer a particular set of functionality to developers.

 _module_: a group of one or more packages and a _module-info.java_ file.
+A set of packages designed for reuse.

 Modules act as a fifth level of access control; they can expose packages within the modular JAR to specific other packages.